microsoft/moaw/CONTRIBUTING.md

 title: Full workshop title              # Required.
 Full title of the workshop
 short_title: Short title for header     # Optional.
 Short title displayed in the header
 description: This is a workshop for...  # Required.
+level: beginner                         # Required.
+Can be 'beginner', 'intermediate' or 'advanced'
 authors:                                # Required.
 You can add as many authors as needed
   - Name
 contacts:                               # Required.
 Must match the number of authors